-Trump Tower Was Wiretapped By FBI During Obama Era–To Capture Russian Mob Boss
+Trump Tower Was Wiretapped By FBI During Obama Era To Capture Russian Mob Boss

 — UsHadrons (@ushadrons) March 13, 2017

-One of those Russians arrested was Vladim Trincher.
-According to former FBI official Rich Frankel, who is now an ABC consultant, points out that Trincher’s “base of operations was at the Trump Tower.”
-There, at Trump Tower, the FBI recorded him threatening a gambler who could not pay off his $50,000 gambling debt and told him that if he didn’t come up with the money, “he should be careful, lest he be tortured and lest he wind up underground.”
+One of those Russians arrested was Vadim Trincher.
+According to former FBI official Rich Frankel, who is now an ABC consultant, Trincher’s “base of operations was at the Trump Tower.”
+At Trump Tower, the FBI recorded him threatening a gambler who could not pay off his $50,000 gambling debt and told him that if he didn’t come up with the money, “he should be careful, lest he be tortured and lest he wind up underground.”
 It should be noted that Trincher has served his time and will soon be released from prison.

 Many times over, President Trump has said that he has not met Putin, but he certainly tweeted that he wished for an introduction and expressed hopes that Vlad would become his new BFF, as he stated in a June 2013 tweet.